raspberrypilearning/looping-sprites/en/step_2.md

 Go to the [Looping sprites](https://scratch.mit.edu/studios/27014672){:target="_blank"} Scratch studio.

-Click `See inside` to investigate how the projects were made.
+Click `See inside`{:class="block3motion"} to investigate how the projects were made.
 Each sprite has a different **algorithm** which makes each sprite's movement unique.

 **Tip:** Professional programmers explore and take inspiration from code created by other programmers.